-- 1. Provided that the nature and content of classes of any part of the programme of study allow for this, the Dean may allow a student admitted to studies in the full-time mode to study in the combined form of the full-time and distance learning modes.
+- 1. Provided that the nature and content of classes of any part of the programme of study allow so, the Dean may allow a student admitted to studies in the full-time mode to study in the combined form of the full-time and distance learning modes.
 The combination of these is based mainly on self-study, completing individual tasks, consultations and taking exams. - 2.
-The scope of the course, recommended literature, tutorials, as the case may be, and individual tasks replacing mainly practical classes and seminars shall be determined for the student studying in the combined form by the department guaranteeing the given course, usually in writing and always at the beginning of the semester.

-- 3. The combination of the full-time and distance learning mode may be restricted to an academic year, a phase or a study block, and may include regular group tutorials during the semester, or block classes. - 4.
+The scope of the course, recommended literature, tutorials, as the case may be, and individual tasks replacing mainly practical classes and seminars will be determined, usually in writing, for the student studying in the combined form by the department guaranteeing the given course at the beginning of the semester. - 3.
+The combination of the full-time and distance learning mode may be limited to an academic year, a phase or a study block, and may include regular group tutorials during the semester, or block classes. - 4.
 The programme of study of the full-time mode or its respective part applies to students studying in the combined mode. - 5.
 Within seven days of the commencement of classes in each semester, students studying in the combined mode are obliged to contact all teachers and ask them for further specifications of the study plan.
 The teachers shall provide such specifications within seven days.